scarrazza/vai/README.md

 $ vai
 ```

-Check the examples folder in this git repository.
+Check the examples folder in this git repository for more examples.